Standpipe (firefighting)

-In North America, a standpipe is a type of rigid water piping which is built into multi-story buildings in a vertical position, or into bridges in a horizontal position, to which fire hoses can be connected, allowing manual application of water to the fire.
+A standpipe or riser is a type of rigid water piping which is built into multi-story buildings in a vertical position, or into bridges in a horizontal position, to which fire hoses can be connected, allowing manual application of water to the fire.
 Within the context of a building or bridge, a standpipe serves the same purpose as a fire hydrant.
+NFPA 14 - Standard for the Installation of Standpipe and Hose Systems regulates the design of standpipe system in the United States.
+Some standpipe systems are combined with fire sprinkler systems, using common pipes to supply both the sprinklers and hose connections.